micrometer-metrics/micrometer/README.md

 The reference documentation is managed in the [docs directory](/docs) and published to https://micrometer.io/.

+## Samples/Examples

+You can find sample/example apps in the [micrometer-samples](https://github.com/micrometer-metrics/micrometer-samples) repository.

 ## Contributing

 See our [Contributing Guide](CONTRIBUTING.md) for information about contributing to Micrometer.